honza/rembrant/README.md

 Rembrant
 ========

-Rembrant is a piece of software that helps you create online galleries.
+Rembrant is a piece of software that helps you organize your photos and create online galleries.
 You run the software locally to create the gallery, add tags and collections and then you sync it to your online account on [AWS S3][s3].

 Advantages
 ----------

+* Organize your photos in the browser
+* Structure saved in a single JSON file (unlike iPhoto's proprietary format)
 * You own your photographs, not Flickr or Picasa
 * The website is generated on your computer and not on the server, meaning that it's super fast.
 All the user has to do is download it.
 * Cheap - about $1 for 3GB of images (including bandwidth)
 * Flexible
-* Structure saved in a single JSON file
 * Familiar Django templates
-* GUI for adding captions, tags, sets, etc.
+* Your captions, tags, sets, etc are backed up
+* Customizable user interface

 Disadvantages
 -------------